joeyjurjens/django-es-facets/README.md

 - `TermsFacetField`
 - `RangeFacetField`

-Those fields are just regular form fields you are used to from Django, except that it has some extra required arguments when adding it to your form.
+Those fields are just regular form fields you are used to from Django, except that it has some extra arguments when adding it to your form.
 It has the following extra arguments:

 - `es_field` (**required**)
     - This is the field name in elasticsearch you wish users to be able to do filtering on.